Driver dies after work truck strikes multiple vehicles, hits Jersey wall on I-264

 NORFOLK, Va.
 (WAVY) — A driver died Thursday after being ejected in a crash on I-264 east of Military Highway.

-Virginia State Police didn’t have many details in a press release, but said the driver of a white work van was heading east on I-264 around 9:15 a.m. when they struck several vehicles before driving into the Jersey wall.
+Virginia State Police said the driver of a 2005 Chevrolet Express work van, 45-year-old Jason Horstman, was heading east on I-264 around 9:15 a.m., when he struck two vehicles before driving into the Jersey wall.